jhderojasUVa/change-default-hooks-directory/README.md

 # change-default-hooks-directory

 A small example about how to change and run git hooks in a different directory.

+By default git checks the hooks on the directory `.git/hooks` but you can change them to be used anywhere.

 # Repository organization